NotArb/Jupiter/BOTCONFIG.md

 #############
 [[url_mints]]
 enabled=true
-update_seconds=10 # optional field - when set, this url will be loaded every X amount of seconds (default 0) untradable_cooldown="5m" # if the bot detects an untradable token, that token will be put on a cooldown for the given duration (default 5m) max_per_cycle=10 # optional field - use this to limit how many mints can be processed from this mint supplier per bot cycle (default unlimited) random_order=false # optional field - use this to randomize the order of the list every cycle (default false) url="http://yoururl.com/mints.txt OR http://yoururl.com/mints.json" # the actual extension here doesn't matter, as long as the output is either a json list of strings or raw text of 1 mint per line (raw text supports # comments)
+untradable_cooldown="1m" # optional - if the bot detects an untradable token, that token will be put on a cooldown for the given duration (default 1m) max_per_cycle=10 # optional - use this to limit how many mints can be processed from this mint supplier per bot cycle (default unlimited) random_order=false # optional - use this to randomize the order of the list every cycle (default false) update_seconds=10 # optional - when set, this url will be loaded every X amount of seconds (default 0) url="http://yoururl.com/mints.txt OR http://yoururl.com/mints.json" # the actual extension here doesn't matter, as long as the output is either a json list of strings or raw text of 1 mint per line (raw text supports # comments)

 ## Below are configurations for swaps with very basic placeholder settings.